shopware/docs/products/extensions/migration-assistant/concept/migration-context.md

 # Migration Context

 The central data structure of Shopware Migration Assistant is the migration context.
-The migration context contains following information:
+The migration context contains the following information:

-1. The current connection of migration \(which holds the credentials\)
+1. The current connection of migration which holds the credentials
-1. Current Profile and Gateway instances
+2. Current Profile and Gateway instances
-1. Identifier of the current run
+3. Identifier of the current run
-1. Information on the current processing data \([DataSet](dataselection-and-dataset.md)\)
+4. Information on the current processing \([DataSet](dataselection-and-dataset.md)\)
-1. Offset and limit of the current call
+5. Offset and limit of the current call

 ```php
 <?php declare(strict_types=1);